McLarenAppliedTechnologies/mat.tap.query.api/docs/Metadata.md

 ### <ins>Query a specific session by its identifier</ins>

 The API allows to retrieve a session by its identifier.
+If there are multiple versions of sessions for the same session identifier, latest version of the session is returned by default.
+Use the optional query parameter ```sessionVersion``` to query a specific version.

 Endpoint
 ```